oweb36/mws-docs/Characters/Air Conditioners/VXU.md

 ### DeltaCXG

 DeltaCGX is the sociopathic, sadistic and uncaring saboteur.
-He cares for his siblings (AKA those who is part of VXU), but doesn't care about others except for a select few.
+He cares for his siblings (AKA those who is part of VXU, including MXU), but doesn't care about others except for a select few.
 ## CTUX

 CTUX is the overconfident and arrogant, but strong willed competitor, and is a good person in general.
 He is confident and determined.
 He can lead people with his great leadership skills, and is intelligent.
 He can strategically think.

 CTUX's arrogance due to his confidence may lead him to underestimate others.

 CTUX is not that sociopathic though.
-He would not willingly hurt others, unlike his fellow brother [DeltaCXG](#DeltaCXG)
+He would not willingly hurt others, unlike his fellow brother [DeltaCXG](#DeltaCXG).
+He finds physical violence too far for him.
+CTUX would also try to stop DeltaCXG if he can, like [MXU](#MXU) is brother, but he is too powerless to do so (at least MXU is the one capable of that).

 ## MXU